-Nancy Stella Galianos is a self-taught artist born in Montreal to Greek Canadian parents.
+Nancy Stella Galianos is an artist born in Montreal to Greek Canadian parents.
 Through her contemporary and abstract expression, she conveys a repertoire of emotions through her sensitivities of the colors and brushstrokes that she applies on her canvases.

 Her interest in drawing and painting was stimulated at an early age while she spent her childhood and her adolescence in the urban atmosphere of New Jersey.
 Influenced and encouraged by her art teachers, her creative vision is nourished by the diversity of her experiences.